Josakko/DiscordChatGPT/README.md

 1. Go to the [discord developer portal](https://discord.com/developers/applications), sign in, and click `New Application`.
 Choose any name, click accept and create.
 Next go to the `Bot` section and click `Add Bot`.
 Click on `Reset Token` and click on `Copy` button.
 - **IMPORTANT:** DO NOT share copied token!
 Others can use this to control your bot!
-2. Download executable file [here](https://www.mediafire.com/file/gdq47jgd22lgqbe/JK_ChatBot.zip/file) and unzip it.
+2. Download executable file [here](https://www.mediafire.com/file/gdq47jgd22lgqbe/JK_ChatBot.zip/file) and unzip it (or just use index.js, but I recommend you to use executable file for simplicity).
 3. In the unziped folder open `.env` file and replace "your token here" whit copied token then go to  [OpenAi Api website](https://platform.openai.com/account/api-keys), then click on `create new secret` and on popup window click on `Copy` button and `Ok`.
 Next go to that `.env` file and replace "your openai api key here" whit copied api key.
 - **IMPORTANT:** DO NOT share copied Api Key whit anyone!
 4. Now go to Discord server you want to use for this bot and pick a channel for the bot and then `Right click` on that channel an click on `Copy ID` (if you don't see that option navigate to `user settings` then `Advanced` and enable `Developer Mode`, now you can try to copy Id again) and replace Copied Channel Id whit "id of channel in your discord server that you want to use".